ory/docs/docs/kratos/index.md

 kernel.
 The binary and Docker image are each less than 20MB in size.

 Ory Kratos scales horizontally without effort.
-The only external dependency is an RDBMS - we currently support SQLite, PostgreSQL, MySQL, CockroachDB.
+The only external dependency is an RDBMS - we support SQLite, PostgreSQL, MySQL, CockroachDB.
 You will not need memcached, etcd, or any other system to scale Ory Kratos.

 We believe in strong separation of concerns, which is a guiding principle in the